parulnith/blog/_posts/2021-05-27-Interpretable or Accurate? Why Not Both?.md

 Blackbox explainers, on the contrary, are **model agnostic**.
 They can be applied to any model, and such are **post-hoc** in nature since they are applied after the model has been trained.
 Blackbox explainers work by treating the model as a BlackBox and assume that they only have access to the model's inputs and outputs.
 They are particularly useful for complex algorithms like boosted trees and deep neural nets.
 Blackbox explainers work by repeatedly perturbing the input and analyzing the resultant changes in the model output.
 The examples include [SHAP](https://arxiv.org/abs/1705.07874), [LIME](https://arxiv.org/abs/1602.04938v3), [Partial Dependence Plot](https://christophm.github.io/interpretable-ml-book/pdp.html)s, etc., to name a few.

 ![](https://cdn-images-1.medium.com/max/2000/1*8ov3dWV39WHkx8SG6pMXWA.png)

-<sub>Glassbox vs. Blackbox explainability approaches | Image by Author
+<sub>Glassbox vs. Blackbox explainability approaches

 ### 2. Local vs. Global explanations